top of page

 Medjool (from internet)

-One of the Arabic staples is the date, which is a culture that has lasted for thousands of years.
+One of the Arabic staples is the palm date, which is a culture that has lasted for thousands of years.
 Dates are consumed because they provide sufficient amount of sugar for the long travel across the desert.
 Dates are traditionally the first foods consumed for Iftar (Arabic: فطور, fuṭūr) during Ramadan (Arabic: رَمَضَان, Ramaḍān), as it emulates Muhammad (Arabic: مُحَمَّد, né مُحَمَّد بنِ عَبْد ٱللَّٰه, Muḥammad ibn ʿAbd Allāh), who broke his fast in this manner.

 Date preparation and consumption has such a long important cultural history in the whole of Middle-East that it is now inscribed as a UNESCO ICH.